Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-26-JavaScript_Node.js.markdown

 **How you are going to build your routes**

 - Routing is the way for your app to determine how to respond to a requesting client.
-- Some routes are designed by matching the URL in the request object
+- Some routes are designed by matching the URL in the request object.
-- Each request has url property
+- Each request has url property.

 ```javascript
 // This code will have a server object that has a callback function, (req,res) => {}